 Confused yet?
 Can you tell what breeds are pictured below?

 Weird things happen when it comes to genetics.
 If you’ve been in Weimaraners long enough at some point you will hear about Weims that look like German Shorthaired Pointers.
-These pups usually come from purebred gray parents.
-Few will talk about it, and there is very little on it on the internet.
-For genetics geeks, this is discussed more here and here.
-And lots of photos here.
+These are called piebalds and are discussed here.

 The Gray Ghost

-Surely the gray color was deliberately cultivated and desired when creating the Weimaraner, and kennel clubs certainly have every right to restrict certain characteristics from being allowed in the standard.
-Despite the fact that most of these anomalies are recognized as normal doesn’t mean that they are necessarily accepted.
+The fact that most of these coat anomalies are recognized as normal doesn’t mean that they are necessarily accepted.
 And just because they aren’t accepted in the standard doesn’t mean they are wrong, nor does it mean that Weims that have any of these anomalies aren’t Weims — Weims come in different colors and coat types!